 Casted material is low in strength as they are poured into a cavity which lets the material take its shape freely.

-Forged material are stronger as they possess a definite grain structure which is pressed with force, increasing their mechanical strength.
+Forged materials are stronger.
+Because they have a definite grain structure that is pressed with force, increasing their mechanical strength.

 2: Suitability for Hollow Shapes

 Casting is often preferred for the production of material containing hollows spaces or cavities.

 Forging excludes cavities and porosity from their compositions.

 Forged material can be made to a uniform structure-preserving consistency in shape.

 4: Size Restrictions: